AshDev05/logistics-manager/README.md

 ## === T.B.I.
 (To Be Implemented) Alpha Only ===

-- Figure out how to delete the production after export (for now it's common storage) --> Implemeted in v0.0.5a
 - Setting your own prices
 - Add events (vehicle/prod break down, detours...) and achievements -> postponed
 - Bank loans with interest, bankrupcy, game over (?)